 Vision for VI Education: Building Blocks for Change

 The Special Educational Needs and Disabilities (SEND) system in England is currently in crisis, and Vision Impairment (VI) education services are facing significant pressure.
-As a result, many blind and partially sighted (BPS) students are not receiving the education and support they are entitled to, leading to gaps in skills, knowledge and experiences that are essential for success in adulthood.
+As a result, many blind and partially sighted (BPS) students are not receiving the education and support they are entitled to.
+This is leading to gaps in skills, knowledge and experiences that are essential for success in adulthood.

-Our report, A Vision for Vision Impairment (VI) Education, emphasises the need for urgent change to ensure BPS students receive the support they need to thrive in their education.
-The report outlines the challenges faced by BPS students and provides a roadmap, with five essential building blocks for government to implement, to create a more inclusive education system.
+Our report, A Vision for Vision Impairment (VI) Education, emphasises the need for urgent change.
+This is to ensure BPS students receive the support they need to thrive in their education.
+The report outlines the challenges faced by BPS students and provides a roadmap.
+It includes five essential building blocks for government to implement, to create a more inclusive education system.

-The impact of the current system can be profound, affecting not only the educational attainment of BPS students but also aspirations, social inclusion, independence and wellbeing.
+The impact of the current system can be profound.
+It affects not only the educational attainment of BPS students, but also aspirations, social inclusion, independence and wellbeing.
 There is a need for systemic change!

-The report outlines five building blocks that we believe have the potential to transform the educational experiences and outcomes of BPS students.
+The report outlines five building blocks we believe can transform the educational experiences and outcomes of BPS students.
 These building blocks are a call to action for the Government to create a more inclusive education system:

-4. To include vision impairment education in work towards the development of a Children’s Wellbeing Bill, review of the National Curriculum and to rapidly review the SEND and Alternative Provision Improvement plan.
+To include vision impairment education in work towards the development of a Children’s Wellbeing Bill.
+To review the National Curriculum and to rapidly review the SEND and Alternative Provision Improvement Plan.
 The Government’s work to improve education must ensure improvements in education provision for BPS students.

 A Call to Action